Montana Draw Odds & Application Guide

 Can I apply for elk and deer in the same application?

-Yes — you must.
-Montana uses a combined Deer/Elk Combo application.
-You select your choices for both species on one form.
-Antelope is a separate application with a June 1 deadline.
-Moose, sheep, and goat each have their own applications.
+You must.
+Montana bundles deer and elk into a single Deer/Elk Combo application — one form, both species.
+Antelope is separate with a June 1 deadline, and moose, sheep, and goat each get their own application.

 Is the nonresident Big Game Combo guaranteed to be available?

-No. Montana caps the number of nonresident Big Game Combos sold each year.
-In recent years, combos have sold out within weeks of going on sale.
+No. MT FWP limits the number of nonresident Big Game Combos it sells each year.
+In recent years, they’ve sold out within weeks of going on sale.
 Buy yours in early January.
-If combos sell out before you purchase one, you can’t hunt general-season elk or deer in Montana that year — though you can still apply for limited-entry permits and buy bonus points.
+If combos run out before you get one, you can’t hunt general-season elk or deer in Montana that year — though you can still apply for limited-entry permits and buy bonus points.

 What is the best strategy for a nonresident starting from zero points?